Minnek-Digital-Studio/bigcommerce-template/README.md

 @import "ysw/vendor/vendor";
 ```

-* You can find the folder structure in `/assets/scss/ysw`, folder have the explanation.
+* You can find the folder structure in `/assets/scss/ysw`.
+The folder have the explanation.

 ### JavaScript